What to include in the home page layout

 What should be included in the Home Page layout of my website?

 Therefore there should be just one single main call to action on the page, if that is feasible.
 Try not to confuse people with choices.
 People move on after 3 seconds if you do not hook them.
 Google rewards you in the ranking, if visitors to your home page actually click on a link.
 And if they do click on a link, you have achieved the objective of the home page.
 Now where do they click to go to?
 You will now have to optimise that page too, in order to ensure that you are giving the visitor what they want.
 If you keep engaging the visitor you should be able to drive them through a funnel to make a purchase.
+It is much like greeting a visitor to a physical store.

 What can you do in 3 seconds to engage a visitor to your home page layout ?